alexsoto-harness/harness-cie-workshop-chaos-no-ff/README.md

 ---

-# Lab 7 - Continuous Verification
+# Lab 6 - Continuous Verification

-## Summary
+### Summary
 Canary deployments are great, but how do you know the canary is actually healthy?
-Continuous verification integrates with our observability tools and uses ML to compare metrics and logs against the baseline in real-time.
+Continuous verification integrates with your observability tools and uses ML to compare metrics and logs against the baseline in real-time.
 No manual dashboard watching required.
 We'll also add chaos experiments to stress-test the deployment.
 If the canary survives intentional chaos, it's ready for production.

-### Learning Objective(s):
+### Objectives:
 - Configure continuous verification to compare canary metrics against baseline using ML
 - Add chaos experiments to stress-test deployments during the canary phase
 - Automate go/no-go decisions based on real-time observability data

+### Why It Matters:
+This lab validates how Harness detects deployment issues based on real system behavior, not just pipeline success.
+Participants experience how deployments are continuously verified using telemetry + AI/ML, enabling faster detection and rollback of bad releases before they impact users, eliminating the need for manual monitoring, and reducing time-to-market.

-## Steps
+### Steps
 **1.** Click on the **backend** deployment stage and hover over the **Approval** step.
 Delete it by clicking the **x**.
-We no longer need a manual approval since we we will add automated deployment validation next
+We no longer need a manual approval since we we will add automated deployment validation next.

 **2.** Between the **Canary Deployment** and **Canary Delete** steps, click the **+** icon to add a new step